rainlanguage/dotrain/docs/classes/raindocument.md

 ### getOpMetaBytes()

-Get the current raw op meta of this RainDocument instance in hex string
+Get the current text of this RainDocument instance

 <b>Signature:</b>